On this page

 - Once you turn 67, you will need to satisfy the work test or work test exemption to make a contribution into your super account (other than a downsizer contribution).

 - Withdrawing a lump sum and re-contributing money into your super account could affect both your total super balance (TSB) and transfer balance cap.
 Your TSB needs to be under $1.6 million on 30 June of the previous financial year to be eligible to make non-concessional contributions in the following financial year.
-For more information, read SuperGuide article What is included in my Total Superannuation Balance, and when does it apply?.
+For more information, read SuperGuide article Total Superannuation Balance: When it applies and what is included.

 - You may have to pay transaction costs – such as a buy/sell spread or capital gains tax – on any investments your super fund has to sell to pay for your withdrawal and re-contribution.
 For more information, read SuperGuide article Buy/sell spread costs: why these charges may shrink your super.